-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms France (FRA) 25-Apr-2020 (Last updated: 25-Apr-2020) As of 17 March (at noon), stringent containment measures to slow the epidemics have been implemented.
-The containment measures will apply at the national level until 11 May.
-Going outside has been restricted to the bare essentials (medical appointments, commuting, grocery shopping, imperative family reasons, exercising close to home).
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms France (FRA) 15-Apr-2020 (Last updated: 15-Apr-2020) As of 17 March (at noon), stringent containment measures to slow the epidemics have been implemented.
+The containment measures will apply at the national level at least until 11 May.
+Going outside has been restricted to the bare essentials (medical appointments, commutting, grocery shopping, imperative family reasons, exercising close to home).
 People most at risk (including elderly people) have been encouraged to self-isolate.
 Travel within towns, between regions and outside the country have been severely limited (need for a good reason and steep reduction of public transport availability).
 National long-distance transportation is being gradually reduced.
 EU and Schengen borders have been closed (for 30 days).
 Public meetings have been banned.
 All publicaccess buildings and businesses have been closed, except those essential to people's everyday lives.
 Companies and administrations must offer teleworking options to their employees for all jobs that can be performed remotely.
 The second round of the municipal elections has been postponed. - Financial support has been provided to the healthcare system: EUR 260 million (0.01% of GDP) for hospitals have been allocated out of unspent reserves in the 2019 budget.
-Payments of EUR 3.5 billion (0.14% of GDP) from the 2020 allocation have been brought forward (April instead of May) - EUR 4.5 billion of additional funds for the purchase of equipment and other health expenses - Creation of an additional emergency fund of EUR 50 million for research on Covid-19 - Overtime caps for health care professionals in hospitals have been removed, lifting the cap of 15 hours per month (i.e., 180 hours per year), - Reduced regulatory barriers to the use of telemedicine, such as easing restrictions on reimbursement of consultations done by telephone or videoconference, which currently limit its use - State requisition of protective masks stocks and future production to support in priority hospitals, town medicine and nurses - Immediate postponement of nonurgent surgeries - Mobilization of taxis and hotels for medical staff - Allowed pharmacists to make their hydro alcoholic solutions and regulated their prices, as well as overtook the national stock and production of protective masks A millitary health service - Implementation of a €4bn fund to support the cash flow of start-ups setting-up a "solidarity fund" with a lump-sum compensation corresponding to the loss of furnover over one year (up to €1500) for very small businesses (turnover under €1 million and annual taxable profit under €60,000), the self-employed, microentrepreneurs and liberal professions suffering a very sharp drop in turnover (loss of 70% of turnover over one year in March 2020) or subject to administrative closure.
-Additional flat-rate aid of €2000 for businesses with at least 1 employee threatened with bankruptcy. - State-guaranteed treasury loan of up to 25% of annual turnover or 2 years of payroll for newly created or innovative companies.
+Payments of EUR 3.5 billion (0.14% of GDP) from the 2020 allocation have been brought forward (April instead of May) - EUR 4.5 billion of additional funds for the purchase of equipment and other health expenses - Creation of an additional emergency fund of EUR 50 million for research on Covid-19 - Overtime caps for health care professionals in hospitals have been removed, lifting the cap of 15 hours per month (i.e., 180 hours per year), - Reduced regulatory barriers to the use of telemedicine, such as easing restrictions on reimbursement of consultations done by telephone or videoconference, which currently limit its use - State requisition of protective masks stocks and future production to support in priority hospitals, town medicine and nurses - Immediate postponement of non-urgent surgeries - Mobilization of taxis and hotels for medical staff - Allowed pharmacists to make their hydro alcoholic solutions and regulated their prices, as well as overtook the national stock and production of protective very small businesses (turnover under €1 million and annual taxable profit under €60,000), the self-employed, micro-entrepreneurs and liberal professions suffering a very sharp drop in turnover (loss of 70% of turnover over one year in March 2020) or subject to administrative closure.
+Additional flat-rate aid of - State-guaranteed treasury loan of up to 25% of annual turnover or 2 years of payroll for newly created or innovative companies.
 No repayment will be required in the first year; the company may choose to amortize the loan over a maximum period of five years Temporary increase in state-ownership for some firms facing exceptional difficulties. - for VSEs and SMEs, water, gas or electricity bills and rents will be postponed for the time of the crisis encouraging conflict mediation with a free, fast and reactive mediation service by a mediator within 7 days for any dispute to the implementation of a contract between private parties, even if tacit, or public procurement - Creation of a crisis unit for inter-company credit; - Mobilise credit mediation to support SMEs thanks to a public scheme to help any company that is experiencing difficulties with one or more financial institutions